mathewdgardner/BashProWorkshop/day2/lab.md

 ###### Exercise 2 <a id="2"></a>

 Repeat Exercise 1 but have each argument print on the same line with separate statements.
+An alias would be useful here.

 ###### Exercise 3 <a id="3"></a>